stellar/js-stellar-wallets/plans/sep8.md

     // Placeholder to show the message regarding why further actions are required. showUser(approvalResponse.message);

-    // If the approval service requested specific fields, load the values of those fields without user intervention. let actionFieldsValues = [];
+    // If the approval service requested specific fields, load the values of those fields if we know them,
+    // or if we'd like to collect them client side before taking the user to the action url. let actionFieldsValues = [];
     if (!approvalResponse.action_fields || !approvalResponse.action_fields.length) {
           actionFieldValues = approvalResponse.action_fields.map(field => loadValue(field););